Alexis Flores: Background

-Flores was born in Honduras in 1975, although he has used dates of birth ranging from 1975 to 1982.
+Flores was born on July 18, 1975, in Honduras although he has used dates of birth ranging from 1975 to 1982.
 Flores has a large surgical scar on his neck as a result of an injury sustained in Hurricane Mitch in Honduras in 1998.

 Kidnapping and murder charges

-In summer 2000, a homeless drifter known as "Carlos" (or "Carlo") had been given shelter, clothing and work as a handyman by Hunting Park, Philadelphia, resident Jorge Contreras.
+Around summer 2000, a homeless drifter only known as "Carlos" (or "Carlo") had been given shelter, clothing, and work as a handyman by Hunting Park, Philadelphia, resident Jorge Contreras.
 On August 3, five days after being reported missing, the body of five-year-old Iriana DeJesus was found in the basement of an empty apartment building where "Carlos" is believed to have stayed.
-She had been sexually assaulted, strangled and wrapped in a trash bag.
+She had been sexually assaulted, strangled, and wrapped in a trash bag.
 A T-shirt bearing a distinct political logo was found near Iriana's body with her blood on it.
 When police questioned Contreras about the shirt, he recognized it as one of the articles of clothing he had lent to "Carlos," who had not been seen in the area since the girl was reported missing.
-"Carlos" then became wanted for questioning and a sketch of him was profiled on America's Most Wanted.
+"Carlos" then became wanted for questioning, and a sketch of him was profiled on America's Most Wanted.